Professor of Chinese studies at the University of Iceland

 Vigdís Finnbogadóttir Institute of Foreign Languages

 In his research, Dr. Sigurdsson mostly focuses on education, rituals/customs, civilizational analysis, art of life and recently he has turned his attention to the philosophical significance of ageing.
 He makes use of both Chinese and Western insights in his research, where he looks in particular to Confucianism and Daoism, but also German idealism, critical theory, phenomenology and sociological investigations.
 His book, Confucian Propriety and Ritual Learning: A Philosophical Interpretation, came out by SUNY Press in 2015 and received a book award from The Society of Professors of Education in 2018.
-Recently he finished an annotated Icelandic translation of the ancient Chinese manual Sunzi‘s Art of War, whose publication is expected in late 2019.
+He has also finished an annotated Icelandic translation of the ancient Chinese manual Sunzi‘s Art of War (Sunzi bingfa), which was published in 2019.